Introduction

 Check out Jack Herrington's guide on how to use Scribe to build stronger technical documentation.

-- Collaborate: SMEs and other stakeholders can review and edit content before it goes live — meaning you can edit text, and add screenshots, charts… and even GIFs!
+• Collaborate: SMEs and other stakeholders can review and edit content before it goes live—edit text, and add screenshots, charts… and even GIFs!

-Keep up with the momentum.
-No matter the type of technical documentation you want to make, Scribe helps you build software-specific documents that:
+No matter what types of technical documentation you want to make, Scribe helps you create great technical documentation that:

 Oh, and did we mention it’s free?

-Ready to create your next technical document with Scribe?
+Ready to create your technical documentation with Scribe?
 Sign up here!